 Which Behavior Therapy Works Best for Children with Autism?

-With all the behavior therapy options designed to treat autism, parents may feel at a loss.
+With all the behavioral therapies for autism, parents may feel at a loss.
 Start here to understand the pros and cons of each type.

 There is no cure for autism, but various interventions diminish the symptoms, sometimes profoundly.
 Since both social and communication challenges are part of the autism diagnosis, behavioral and speech language therapy typically comprise the basis of a treatment plan.
 The challenge for clinicians, and a frustration for parents, is that no single educational plan works for all children.

 The most generally successful approach for children with autism is behavioral therapy.
 Many people think that behavioral intervention is meant only for overly rambunctious children who act out.
 That’s not the case.
-It’s the main tool for developing social skills.
+Therapies for autism are the main tools for developing social skills.

 Parents are often confused over which behavioral therapy approach to take.
 For starters, schools frequently move autistic children into the mainstream early in their schooling.
 While that’s always the larger goal, shifting a child away from intensive behavioral programs that support social growth too soon can hamper his progress.
 Children who receive ongoing therapy are more likely to outgrow the diagnosis entirely, even if they spend less time in the mainstream initially.
 More intervention now can lead to more age-appropriate skills later, allowing an easier transition into the mainstream.